dbaldwin103/EasyLink-API-V2/REF_AllFields.md

 The **PurchaseOrderNumber** is the purchase order number that pertains to the request.
 It will travel with the material on the BOL.
 The *PurchaseOrderNumber* may also be provided at the line item level if necessary.
 The **AdditionalOrderNumber** may be used to store any secondary order numbers that you would like associated with the request.
 It will live entirely in *Chem-Star* and will not be passed on to our WMS or appear on any forms.

-**AdditionalShipmentComments** may be used for any header level information that you would like stored that we haven't provided a specific field for.
-It lives entirely in *Chem-Star* and will not be passed on to our WMS or appear on any forms.
+**AdditionalShipmentComments** and **CustomerField**s may be used for any header level information that you would like stored that we haven't provided a specific field for.
+They live entirely in *Chem-Star* and will not be passed on to our WMS or appear on any forms.

 ### Contact Fields